Municipal Government Team Editor

 Using personal transportation to get to community events or meetings out of the office may be required.

-Proficiency with basic AP style and being able to edit at a high level for spelling, grammar and punctuation is required.
+Proficiency in basic AP style and being able to edit at a high level for spelling, grammar, and punctuation is required.

-Proficiency with financial math used in the context of municipal budgets and other public documents is required.
+Proficiency in financial math used in the context of municipal budgets and other public documents is required.